EULOGY TO BILL LAMPRECHT 6/10/1995 [1;1,1R;1,2R]

 After the War, Bill completed his apprenticeship in 1949, and was awarded his Journeyman's Certificate and became a member of the United Brotherhood of the Carpenters and Joiners of America.

 Bill married Gladys Nancy, and they had two daughters, Joyce and Nancy, and two sons, Andrew and Eddie.
-Despite the marriage break-up later, Bill had always maintained a caring relationship with the four children.

 Bill worked as a carpenter for many years.
 Then he was elected as union delegate on this particular worksite.
 The union members had asked the company for a wage increase which they felt they were entitled to and had asked Bill to negotiate with the management for their wage claim.The company agreed to the wage increase, but the final deal had to be confirmed by the Union officials in town.
 They came to the company's office and had a private discussion there.
 When the union officials came out of the office they told the carpenters their claim was rejected and to go back to work.
 The carpenters were very angry with the union officials and asked Bill to call a meeting and decide what action they should take especially when the company had agreed to pay the wage increase.
 The meeting was called and the carpenters refused to return to work unless their wage increase was granted.
 Because of their stand, the company sacked Bill who was also black-listed by the union.
 This meant Bill could not apply for any work where the union had coverage.